A Game-Theoretic Framework for Autonomous Vehicles Velocity Control: Bridging Microscopic Differential Games and Macroscopic Mean Field Games: From optimal control to differential game

-$v_i^*(v_{-i}(\cdot),t)$ depends on other cars' velocities $v_{-i}(\cdot)$ through their trajectories $x_{-i}(\cdot)$.
+$v_i^*(\bm{v}_{-i}(\cdot),t)$ depends on other cars' speeds $\bm{v}_{-i}(\cdot)$ through their trajectories $\bm{x}_{-i}(\cdot)$.
 We will use the notation $v_i^*(t)$ for simplicity.
-When one car selects its own driving velocity over the planning horizon while everybody else does so simultaneously, a non-cooperative \emph{differential game} forms.
+When one car selects its own driving speed over the predefined planning horizon while everybody else does so simultaneously, a non-cooperative \emph{differential game} forms.